Sellf/docs/source/includes/_companies.md

 Parameter | Description
 --------- | -----------
-ID | The unique identifier of the company to retrieve
+ID | The unique identifier of the company to be deleted